natalieagus/50005/docs/NS/04-network-security.md

 >
 > The learning objectives encompass understanding security properties, identifying various security attacks, comprehending cryptography fundamentals including symmetric and asymmetric key cryptography, exploring the RSA algorithm, discussing practical considerations such as computational efficiency and session keys, synthesizing security measures, and analyzing current and future challenges in network security.

-Throughout this chapter, we are going to focus on these four security properties pertaining to exchanging messages through the internet that we care about:
+Throughout this chapter, we are going to focus on these **four** security properties pertaining to exchanging messages through the internet that we care about:
 1. <span class="orange-bold">Confidentiality</span>: only sender and receiver should understand the message contents
 2. <span class="orange-bold">Integrity</span>: sender, and receiver want to confirm that the message is not altered without detection during transit
 3. <span class="orange-bold">Authentication</span>: sender, and receiver both can confirm the identity of one another
 4. <span class="orange-bold">Access and Availability</span>: internet services must be accessible and available to users

+> Note that not all scenarios require all four of these properties to hold.
+It **depends** on a case-by-case basis, for instance: there exist scenarios whereby confidentiality is not important (not a requirement), but the other 3 are.
+For example: broadcasting of emergency alerts.

 We will discuss how these properties are threatened, and ways to ensure that these properties hold.
 In real life, sender + receiver are:
 * Web browser/server for e-transactions + clients,